fffasttime/MRFI/docs/example_yolov8.md

 # Object detection model inject

-MRFI can directly inject errors into a object detection model.
-We use [Ultralytics YOLOv8](https://docs.ultralytics.com/modes/val/) as an example.
+MRFI can directly inject errors into a object detection modxel.
+We use [Ultralytics YOLOv8](https://docs.u  ltralytics.com/modes/val/) as an example.

 YOLOv8n official model has 168 layers with complex structure.
 We test it on coco128 dataset with `default_fi.yaml` configuration.